EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since the map for ID_CRED_I contains a single 'kid' parameter, ID_CRED_I is used when transported in the protected header of the COSE Object, but only kid_I is used when added to the plaintext (see {{asym-msg3-proc}}):
+Note that since the map for ID_CRED_I contains a single 'kid' parameter, ID_CRED_I is used when transported in the protected header of the COSE Object, but only kid_I is used when added to the plaintext (see {{asym-msg2-proc}} and {{asym-msg3-proc}}):

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_I (in protected header) (CBOR-encoded) (5 bytes)